Malin Flodström-Tullberg group - Etiology and pathogenesis of type 1 diabetes

 The group is actively running several projects, many of which are in collaboration with other national and international research groups.

-The main projects are the following:
+The main projects of the research group are:

 - The role of interferons in the pathogenesis of type 1 diabetes